LukusCRichards/Playing-An-Animation-With-Button.md/README.md

 # Playing An Animation With Trigger or Key.md

-This tutorial will teach you the fundamentals of how to set up a simple animation and how to write code to play it through either a press of a key or when entering a trigger in the game.
+This tutorial will teach you how to implement an animation into a script that plays it through either a press of a key or when entering a trigger in the game.

-## Setting Up The Animation for the Code

-Every animation in Unity uses a component called **Animator**.
-This component is crucial because without it, the animation cannot be played or implemented into a written script.
-So if you haven't made an animation, you can make a simple one by going to **Windows > Animation** and the Animation panel will appear on the screen.
-When you click on **Create**, a window will appear where you will give the animation a name and decide where to save it in the Unity project. **Make sure you save it where you can find it again**.

-## Implementing Animation Into Script
+## Implementing the Animation Into the Script

+Create a script with an applicable name and create a public Animator variable and name it appropriately, like **anim**.
+Next, type the name of your Animator variable in void start and write it occordingly: anim = GetComponent<Animator>();

+ In the void Update, create an if statement and write it occordingly:

+ if (Input.GetKeyDown (KeyCode.[preffered key]))
+ {
+    anim.Play([name of the animation]);
+ }

+ If you want the animation to play after something enters a trigger, create a new void statement and write this instead:

+ void OnTriggerEnter(Collider collision)
+ {
+    if (collision.tag == "[Tag Name]")
+    {
+        anim.Play([name of animation])
+    }
+ }